BrianInGermany/Xzerpt/README.md

     <img src="https://xzerpt.com/exampleImages/xzerptCard.png" alt="cardPicture" width="70%"/>

 - Print the website using the browser to get your cards
-  - Print to A4-size PDF and then print the PDF two-to-a-page for A6-size index cards.
+  - Print to A4-size PDF and then print the PDF two-to-a-page for A6 index cards.
+  - On A4 size without headers, the cards print two-to-a-page

 ### 3. Card clustering